Bacterial Dysbiosis: Why This Insidious Gut Problem Could Be The Root Of All Your Health Problems

 What is Bacterial Dysbiosis?

 Your microbiome contains a vast, delicate ecosystem of microbes whose responsibility is to work together to keep you healthy.
-However, factors like stress, a poor diet, and overusing medications like antibiotics (that kill off good and bad bacteria) can wreak havoc to the natural balance.
+However, factors like stress, a poor diet, and overusing medications like antibiotics (that kill off good and bad bacteria) can wreak havoc on the natural balance.
 When this happens “bad” gut bugs start to outnumber the beneficial bacteria - aka bacterial dysbiosis.

-Common types of Bacterial Dysbiosis
+Common Types of Bacterial Dysbiosis

 With thousands of bacterial strains in your microbiome, there are also numerous ways your gut can become imbalanced depending on what particular microbes have grown out of control.
 These are the few types that I see more often than others and are common enough amongst the population to be considered their own conditions.

 SIBO is short for Small Intestinal Bacterial Overgrowth.
 Normally, when you are not eating - while you’re sleeping and in between meals - the migrating motor complex (MMC) pushes gut bacteria down into the large intestines.
-SIBO occurs when there is a dysfunction in the MMC, causing bacteria that is meant to migrate down instead grows up into the small intestines where it doesn’t belong.
+SIBO occurs when there is a dysfunction in the MMC, causing bacteria that are meant to migrate down instead grows up into the small intestines where it doesn’t belong.

 This wayward bacteria ends up eating what you eat, fermenting the food in the wrong area, and causing uncomfortable symptoms like bloating and gas on one end and digestive problems like irritable bowel syndrome (IBS) and mental health problems like anxiety and brain fog on the other end.

 Candida albicans is a type of fungus and the most common yeast found in your gut.
-It is normal for your gut to contain small amounts of candida but candida can quickly spiral out of control due a decrease in the beneficial bacteria from antibiotics or a high sugar diet, that keeps it in check.
+It is normal for your gut to contain small amounts of candida but candida can quickly spiral out of control due to a decrease in the beneficial bacteria from antibiotics or a high-sugar diet, that keeps it in check.
 When candida overgrowth happens, it can also leave the door open for other opportunistic yeasts, bacteria, and parasites to pull rank and take over.

-Since your gut impacts so many different areas of your health, symptoms are not limited to gut dysfunction.
-Also, every person’s health case is unique so not everyone is going to experience the same symptoms however, these are what I see most often in my patients with bacterial dysbiosis:
+Since your gut impacts so many different areas of your health, dysbiosis symptoms are not limited to gut dysfunction.
+Also, every person’s health case is unique so not everyone is going to experience the same dysbiosis symptoms however, these are what I see most often in my patients with bacterial dysbiosis: